Skip to content

 The emotional and financial cost of adult acne

 This all adds up to frustration for you, the consumer.
 It’s no wonder that 95 percent of people with acne say that the skin condition negatively affects their lives.
-63 percent of acne sufferers cite lower self-confidence due to acne as a major issue.
+63 percent of acne sufferers cite lower self-confidence due to acne as a significant issue.

 Reduce your stress

 What are the ways that you can reduce your stressors?
-Can you reduce some of your responsibilities or commitments?
+Can you relieve some of your responsibilities or commitments?
 Yoga and meditation are proven methods to reduce stress.
 Ayurvedic tradition claims that many yoga poses help with acne.

 How Your Diet Affects Your Skin